lornebb/NullAnIon/README.md

 -also-

-> As a first-time user, I want to make sure that after I have paid, my files can be uploaded securely.
+> As a first-time user, I want to make sure that after I have paid, my files can be uploaded securely to a reputible source.

 -also-

-> As a first-time user, I want to have an instant and easy communication process with the engineer working on my material.
+> As a first-time user, I want to have an instant and easy communication process with the engineer working on my material over email.

 - **Plan**